Frequently Asked Questions

 What is the admissions review process?

 Once your application packet is deemed complete by the Bloomberg School’s Office of Admissions, your application is sent to the MSPH program faculty who review your application.
 Faculty look for solid academic performance and letters of recommendation, a strong link between the applicant’s stated career goals and mission of the MSPH program, and previous work or volunteer experience.
 Applicants are highly encouraged to participate in one of the visitor days organized by the Bloomberg School.
-In-person interviews are welcome but not necessary for admission to the program.

 Are the GREs required?